pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 ```

-- Broad phase traverses the global scene spatial partitioning structure to find the candidates for mid and narrow phases.
+- `Broad phase` traverses the global scene spatial partitioning structure to find candidates for the mid and narrow phases.
-- midphase traverses the triangle mesh and heightfield internal culling structures, to find a smaller subset of the triangles in a mesh reported by the broad phase.
+- `Mid phase` traverses the internal culling structures of triangle meshes and heightfields to find a smaller subset of triangles reported by the broad phase.
-- Narrow phase performs exact intersection tests
+- `Narrow phase` performs exact intersection tests.
-- Pre-filtering happens before midphase and narrow phase and allows shapes to be efficiently discarded before the potentially expensive exact collision test.
+- `Pre-filtering` occurs before the mid and narrow phases, allowing shapes to be efficiently discarded before the potentially expensive exact collision test.
-- Post-filtering happens after the narrow phase test and can therefore use the results of the test (such as PxRaycastHit.position) to determine whether a hit should be discarded or not.
+- `Post-filtering` occurs after the narrow phase test and can use the results of the test (such as `PxRaycastHit.position`) to determine whether a hit should be discarded.

 # More on Traversal

-A scene uses two query structures, one for "static" objects (`PxRigidStatic`), one for "dynamic" objects (`PxRigidBody`).
+One scene uses two query structures, one for "static" objects (`PxRigidStatic`), one for "dynamic" objects (`PxRigidBody`).
 Each structure can use different culling algorithms, see `PxPruningStructureType`.

 |PxPruningStructureType|Explaination|
 |--|--|